 - Submissions may include links to online supporting resources (e.g. publications, performance video, etc.), but please do not submit any other items as separate files.

 - Submissions must be made by email to firstname.lastname@example.org, or by post to Magic Lantern Society Awards, 17 Dean Street, Exeter EX2 4HH, U.K. Enquiries about the Awards may be made to the same address.

 The winners will be judged by a panel selected from the Committee of the Magic Lantern Society.
 The decision of the judges will be final, and the judges reserve the right to make shared awards or no awards, as they see fit, based on the submissions received.
 The judges will not be able to discuss or correspond about their decisions.

-Winners will be notified by 30 November 2021, and the winning projects will be announced in the December 2021 issue of The Magic Lantern and at the Society's AGM in January 2022.
-The winners will be invited to present their work at a Society meeting in the U.K. during 2022.
+Winners will be notified in November 2023, and the winning projects will be announced in the December 2023 issue of The Magic Lantern and at the Society's AGM in January 2024.
+The winners will be invited to present their work at a Society meeting in the U.K. during 2024.